Get a free Rootsliving eCookbook with “5 Recipes to Help you Stay Healthy and Lose Weight.”

 As I mentioned earlier, I made this as a side dish for steak.
 I also made roasted potatoes as another side dish.
 The steak also came from a farm as part of the meat CSA we belong to, but the potatoes (purple, red, and white) were another gift from Todd and Suzy.
 Although I had some steak and potatoes left over, the delicato squash was gone within minutes.

 (Thanks for reading this far.
-To show our appreciation we’re offering this free eCookbook with “5 Recipes to Help you Stay Healthy and Lose Weight,” along with a free subscription to the Rootsliving newsletter.)
+To show our appreciation we’re offering this free eCookbook with “5 Recipes to Help you Stay Healthy and Lose Weight,” along with free subscription to the Rootsliving newsletter.)

 Suzy's Delicata Squash